kuvardin/websocket-php/docs/Middleware/FollowRedirect.md

 ## Client

-Will follow redirect by setting new URI and reconnection the Client.
+Will follow redirect by setting new URI and reconnecy the Client if;

-* Server response during handshake have a `3xx` status
+* Server response during handshake has a `3xx` status
 * Server response also includes a `Location` header
 * Maximum number of redirects has not been exceeded